zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 Third-party account information:

-We will obtain your relevant information from OneClick's affiliated companies and partners in accordance with laws and regulations and the agreements with third parties after obtaining your authorization reasonably, and use your information after confirming the legality of the information source.
-If you log in using a third-party account, we will obtain the account information you share from the third party (such as avatar, nickname) after you agree to this privacy policy and bind your third-party account with the OneClick account when you use related functions.
+We will obtain your relevant information from SnapAction's affiliated companies and partners in accordance with laws and regulations and the agreements with third parties after obtaining your authorization reasonably, and use your information after confirming the legality of the information source.
+If you log in using a third-party account, we will obtain the account information you share from the third party (such as avatar, nickname) after you agree to this privacy policy and bind your third-party account with the SnapAction account when you use related functions.

 **2.1.4 For your security**